Tanjy55/tp/docs/Logging.md

 ### If logs aren't appearing:
 1. Check if `LoggerConfig.initializeGlobalLogging()` is called in main()
 2. Verify the `logs/` directory is created
-3. Check log levels - console shows INFO+ by default
+3. Check log levels - console shows WARNING+ by default
 4. Look for `logging.properties` in `src/main/resources/`

 ### To see more detailed logs: